How do I use A/B testing on casino affiliate pages?

 Interpreting results and optimization best practices

-Reading outputs requires both statistical literacy and business judgment.
-Confidence intervals and p-values indicate the reliability of measured differences; the magnitude of effect and its business impact determine whether a result is worth rolling out.
-Small statistically significant uplifts can be operationally irrelevant, while larger but less certain improvements may still merit further testing.
+Interpreting results requires both statistical literacy and business judgment.
+Confidence intervals and p-values help assess reliability, but the size of the effect and its value to the business decide whether a result is worth acting on.

 - How to read statistical outputs: confidence intervals, p-values, and magnitude of effect.